akkc01/DevOps/Terraform/00 How to Run terraform commands .md

 - `terraform apply`: Applies the changes required to reach the desired state of the configuration.

+      `terraform apply -auto-approve` - Skips interactive approval of the plan before applying.
+Terraform ignores this option when you pass a previously-saved plan file.
+This is because Terraform interprets the act of passing the plan file as the approval.

 - `terraform destroy`: Destroys the Terraform-managed infrastructure.

 - `terraform validate`: Validates the configuration files in the directory.